mavryk-network/mavryk-reward-distributor/docs/installation.rst

-How to get and install TRD?
+How to get and install MRD?
 =====================================================

 Requirements and Setup